milenkovicm/torchfusion/README.md

 AS '/models/iris.pt'
 ```

 Where function parameter defines type of input array and return type defines type of return array.
-Return statement points to locaton where scripted model file is located.
+Return statement points to location where scripted model file is located.

 or, something which is not implemented in this example, referencing a model in MlFlow repository: